Marc L. HamroffPartner

 In one of the first Chapter 11 cases ever filed in New York by a timeshare resort, Mr. Hamroff successfully represented the mortgage lender in the widely publicized Chapter 11 case of In re Gurneys Inn Resort & Spa, Ltd, 215 B.R.
 659 (Bankr.
 E.D.N.Y.
 1997).

 Mr. Hamroff works closely with the firm’s Litigation Group and actively handles a wide variety of commercial litigation cases including injunction and attachment proceedings, construction litigation, business divorce/separation cases and restrictive covenant disputes.
-He recently settled five years of contentious litigation over buyouts among many prominent New York closely held real estate and construction companies and is actively involved in the litigation of various shareholder dispute litigations.

 Mr. Hamroff regularly provides educational and strategic seminars on a multitude of issues affecting the leasing and secured lending community.

-Recently, he led a web based seminar for the Equipment Leasing Association, entitled “What Are You Financing?” focusing on bundled financing techniques and financing balance sheet driven collateral.
+He led a web based seminar for the Equipment Leasing Association, entitled “What Are You Financing?” focusing on bundled financing techniques and financing balance sheet driven collateral.
 He publishes the firm’s Financial Services Alert Newsletter, and currently serves on the Board of Editors of Leader’s Equipment Leasing Newsletter, where he authored a two-part article on New York’s new security deposit law affecting the leasing industry (August and October 1997), and a number of other articles on various topics, including the pending federal bankruptcy legislation (October 1998), environmental laws affecting leasing companies (2000) and bankruptcy asset sales (2002).
 He also co-authored an article on bundling transactions (January 2009) for the Equipment Leasing and Finance Foundation’s Journal of Equipment Lease Financing.

 Mr. Hamroff also serves as an adjunct professor of law at Hofstra University School of Law where he teaches Secured Transactions: UCC Article 9 and related matters.